novatransit/nova-transit-access/data/gtfs/README.md

 modified: 2025-09-16
 ---

-In order to save space and to ensure that any future reviewers receive the most up-to-date GTFS files, we have chosen not to host the individual GTFS zip files for the various transit providers that make up this analysis.
-Instead, we are providing direct links (where available) to the GTFS Schedule files for these transit operators below.
+To ensure that any future reviewers receive the most up-to-date GTFS files, we have chosen not to host the *full set* of GTFS zip files for the various transit providers that make up this analysis.
+The GTFS Schedule files in this directory represent a subset of the full set used in the analysis (only the agencies within the NVTC district).
+Instead, we are providing direct links to the GTFS Schedule files for these transit operators below.

 Depending on the agency, the data linked on this website may be available through a license agreement or without a license agreement.
 Check individual agency websites or the feed download site for further information.
 If you have any questions about these files, contact the agency directly.